ava-labs/avalanche-starter-kit/README.md

 # Issuing Transactions with Foundry

+## Local Network

-For convenience the default airdrop private `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` is stored in the environment variable `$PK`.
+For convenience the private key `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` of the default airdrop address is stored in the environment variable `$PK`.
 Furthermore, the RPC-url for the C-Chain of your local network is set in the `foundry.toml` file.

-## Deploying Contracts
+### Deploying Contracts

 Make sure to replace the blockchainID in the sender contract `src/0-send-receive/senderOnCChain.sol` with the ID of your Subnet's blockchain.